-CHARTER SERVICE: The contractor will operate the flights in accordance with, and subject to, the terms and conditions negotiated herein.
-The flights will be operated by the contractor to transport persons in accordance with the provisions of FARs Parts 121 or 135.
-The contractor's pilots, who shall be in command of the aircraft at all times, shall be entitled to make all decisions regarding the boarding (or refusal to board) any passengers and the acceptance or rejection of any baggage on any flight.
+CHARTER SERVICE: The Contractor will operate the flights in accordance with, and subject to, the terms and conditions negotiated herein to transport persons in accordance with the provisions of FARs Parts 121 or 135.
+The Contractor's pilots, who shall be in command of the aircraft at all times, shall be entitled to make all decisions regarding the boarding (or refusal to board) any passengers and the acceptance or rejection of any baggage on any flight.